W-2 Guide

 Social Security and Medicare wages

-Social Security and Medicare wages are different, although they are calculated the same.
-There is no maximum amount for Medicare wage, and there is a calendar maximum for an employee’s Social Security wage.
+Although they are calculated the same way, Social Security and Medicare wages can differ due to statutory wage limits.
+There is no maximum on Medicare wages, but there is a calendar-year limit on an employee’s Social Security wages.
 Social Security taxes no longer apply for that calendar year once the maximum is reached.
+The Social Security maximum taxable wage base is $176,100 for 2025.

 Your taxable income is different from your Social Security and Medicare wages.
 Box 1 reflects your taxable gross.
-Some deductions reduce taxable gross but do not reduce Social Security and Medicare gross.
+Some deductions reduce taxable gross income but do not reduce Social Security and Medicare gross income.

 Incorrect paycheck contacts